 The UBC Hospital MS Clinic is located at the Djavad Mowafaghian Centre for Brain Health.
-The MS Clinic to date has seen over 10,000 patients and cares for 80 – 90 per cent of MS patients in BC.
+The MS Clinic cares for 80 to 90 per cent of MS patients in BC.

-From the beginning the MS Clinic adopted a multidisciplinary team approach, with many different health care professionals including, neurologists, neuro-ophthalmologists, urologists, nurses, social workers, physio and occupational therapists, psychiatrists, and genetic counselors working together to support patient treatment, education and research.
-The team also works hand in hand with imaging specialists and bench scientists, who are all searching for new, innovative ways to diagnose and treat MS.
+From the beginning, we adopted a multidisciplinary team approach, with neurologists, neuro-ophthalmologists, urologists, nurses, social workers, physio and occupational therapists, psychiatrists, and genetic counselors working together to support patient treatment, education and research.
+Our team also works closely with imaging specialists and basic scientists, all searching for new, innovative ways to diagnose and treat MS.

 The UBC Hospital MS Clinic is a teaching clinic and is actively involved teaching and mentoring medical students, residents and fellows who may become future MS specialists.
 Training and education is a very important component of the MS Clinic.